jenh/ArcadeParty/README.md

 I originally wrote [Arcade Party](https://amzn.to/33OONuQ) in Python with Flask-Ask, using Redis to save user/session state, and it's hosted on an EC2 server running Apache and Python WSGI.
 It was a quick turnaround project to get familiar with Alexa skill development before I wrote the more complicated  [Radio Fun Time](https://amzn.to/3kBM8uy).
 It turned out the be much more popular than Radio Fun Time.

-This project is a quick, initial prototype for an Arcade Party clone using NodeJS, hosted on AWS Lambda with DynamoDB to save user/session state and as such, it's missing some features (like choosing a track!), while it inherits other features from the  [Amazon Alexa NodeJS Audio Player Sample](https://github.com/alexa/skill-sample-nodejs-audio-player/tree/mainline/multiple-streams) I adapted it from, like looping and shuffle.
-These are initial steps towards porting something more complicated (like Radio Time Warp) and my intention is to share the code and tutorial so that anyone can get a simple audioplayer skill for Alexa up and running quickly.
+The project I'm sharing in this tutorial is a quick, initial prototype for an Arcade Party clone using NodeJS, hosted on AWS Lambda with DynamoDB to save user/session state.
+As this is a quick prototype, it's missing some features (like explicitly choosing a track by year--you instead navigate using Next and Previous), while it inherits other features from the  [Amazon Alexa NodeJS Audio Player Sample](https://github.com/alexa/skill-sample-nodejs-audio-player/tree/mainline/multiple-streams) I adapted it from, like looping and shuffle.
+These are initial steps towards porting something more complicated and my intention with this tutorial is to share the code and tutorial so that anyone can get a simple audioplayer skill for Alexa up and running quickly so that they can concentrate on their skill logic vs. deployment.

-This README walks you through a complete Alexa skill deployment using the ASK and AWS command line interface.
+What follows is a complete walkthrough of Alexa skill deployment using the ASK and AWS command line interface.
+We don't use the browser at all, unless you count authentication pop-ups when you configure your ASK and AWS client credentials---so, conceivably, a daring person could script the entire deployment!

 - [Prerequisites](#prerequisites)
 - [Create ASK and AWS User Profiles](#createaskandawsuserprofiles)